MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/limits-specifications-teams.md

 |Number of teams an Office 365 tenant can have    | 500,000     |
 |Number of channels per team    | 200         |

-&sup1;Any directory object in Azure Active Directory counts towards this quota.
+&sup1;Any directory object in Azure Active Directory counts towards this limit.

 Meetings and calls
 ------------------